Lughi97/pAIng/README.md

 </li>
 <li>Learing rate: corresponds to the strength of each gradient descent update step. </li>
   <li>Beta: is the strength of the entropy regularization to make the policy more random for the agent to explore the action space during training. </li>
-  <li> Epsilon: is the threshold of divergence between the old and the new calculated policy during the gradient descent updating.
+  <li> Epsilon: is the divergence threshold between the old and the new calculated policy during the gradient descent updating.
 Are the clipping parameters for the PPO policy</li>
   <li>Lambda: the lambda used to calculate the Generalized Advantage Estimation.
 This is how much the agent relies on its current value estimate when calculating an updated value estimate.
 Low value the agent relies on its current value estimate, making him more biased.
 On the other hand, if it's a high value it relies more on the actual reward received in the environment.
 This parameter helps us to balance high bias and exploration. </li>
   <li>Number of epochs: is the number of passes through the experience bugger during gradient descent.</li>
   <li>learning_rate_schedule: defines how the learning rate changes during training.
 It will gradually decrease over time.
 In this case, the learning rate will decrease linearly from the initial value to the final value over a specified number of setups.</li